relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/01 - Introduction to Cisco DevNet Associate Certification/quiz.md

         <br />
         <details>
             <summary>
-                <strong><em>Answer
+                <strong><em>Answer</em></strong>
             </summary>
             <br />
-                A, B, E.  Highlighting skills to employers and peers, increasing confidence, improving credibility, providing value to employers, providing a baseline of understanding, career advancement, and increased salary are some of the most common reasons candidates want to get certified.</em></strong>
+                A, B, E.  Highlighting skills to employers and peers, increasing confidence, improving credibility, providing value to employers, providing a baseline of understanding, career advancement, and increased salary are some of the most common reasons candidates want to get certified.
             <br />
         </details>
     <br />